NeilWJames/email-notice-wp-document-revisions/docs/tags.md

 ## %extra%

 This optional text can be entered to provide a mailing-specific message when sending out the mail.

+This can contain html tags, but these need to be entered as part of the text.
+If used, it will be preceded by a <br /> to separate it.

 ## %repeat%

 This text will be included only if one of these emails has previously been sent for the document to the recipient.

+If used, it will be preceded by a <br /> to separate it.

 The **repeat** tag can itself can use additional tags :